evz/video-processor/README.md

 tasks](processor/tasks.py) and in the names of the services in the `docker-compose` files.
 These stages look like this:

-**Analyze the video** Really all this does is takes the inputs you give for `WORKERS_PER_HOST` and `HOST_COUNT` and figures out how to distribute the work of extracting frames from the video across the workers that you have available.
+**Break the video into chunks** I found that the `decord` library was great but it choked if I tried to give it video files that were more than a few minutes long.
+Luckily, `ffmpeg` can use your GPU to speed up the process of taking one long video and making it into a bunch of shorter videos, which is what is happening under the hood here.
+As one "chunk" of the video is completed, the next step in the pipeline (extracting frames from the video) gets kicked off.
-I suppose there could be some additional steps in there eventually but that's enough for now. **This step is currently turned off since it really seemed like it wasn't helping (in fact it probably made things worse)**
+This makes it possible to parallelize the extraction process in a way that decord can keep up (and not run out of memory which was the case when I was attempting to grab batches of frames from one, very long, video).

-**Extract frames from the video** As I'm sure you've guessed, this iterates through the video and saves out each frame as a separate image and makes a row for each frame in the DB.
+**Extract frames from the video chunks** As I'm sure you've guessed, this iterates through the chunks of the video and saves out each frame as a separate image and makes a row for each frame in the DB.
 This is really where the storage backend you're using will come into play since, as I mentioned above, an approximately 90 minute video with a framerate of 20 fps will use up about 180GB of disk.
 If you're using S3, you'll need to consider the data transfer costs, too (unless you're doing _all_ your processing in AWS).
-Right now, this is just handled by a single worker since the `decord` library does a pretty amazing job of quickly extracting the frames far faster than the detection workers can run detections on them.
-If you're getting to the point where you have enough detection workers that this process can't keep up, open an issue and we can talk about how to parallelize this process.

 **Detect whether or not there are interesting things in the images** This is the meat and potatoes of the process.
 It uses the MegaDetector v5a model to